Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 They are also legally allowed to undertake operative procedures like fillings, crowning, root canals, and extraction, and overall supervision of the total oral health of their patients.

-Dentists also diagnose, treat and advise on a course of action to be taken in case of any dental problem, and also attend to cosmetic concerns hence being very relevant in the overall functionality as well as the aesthetics of the human face.
+Dentists also diagnose, treat, and advise on a course of action to be taken in case of any dental problem, and also attend to cosmetic concerns, hence being very relevant in the overall functionality as well as the aesthetics of the human face.

 Roles of a Dentist

-• Identify diseases affecting teeth, gums or jaws, and recommend appropriate therapy.
+• Identify diseases affecting teeth, gums, or jaws, and recommend appropriate therapy.

 • Carry out associated elaborate operations, such as fillings, crowning, root canal therapy, and tooth extraction.